fdonnet/ubik_accounting/README.md

 -- Ubik.Accounting.WebApp -- / -- Ubik.Accounting.WebApp.Client -- / -- Ubik.Accounting.WebApp.Shared --

-First uncomment this lines in Ubik.Accounting.WebApp.csproj:
+First you can maybe uncomment this lines in Ubik.Accounting.WebApp.csproj, if you want to play with Tailwind, or go your own way with Tailwind cli and dotnet watch:

 ```xml
   <Target Name="PostBuild" AfterTargets="PostBuildEvent">